What is a Health Savings Account?

 How do I make additional contributions after I opened my HSA?

-- The tax year of your contribution (between January 1 and April 15 you can make a current or prior year contribution)
+You can access the plan form in the “Help” section of your account.
+This form tells us the tax year of the contribution (remember, between January 1 and April 15, you can make a current or prior tax year contribution).

-If you prefer, you can write these three pieces of information on your check or in a separate letter instead of using the HSA Contribution Form.
+We also need to know the type of your contribution (regular or rollover) and we need your account number.
+If you prefer, you can write these three pieces of information on the check or separate letter instead of using the HSA Contribution form.

 What is a catch-up contribution?